 Additional Non-Numeric Effluent Limits

 Good Housekeeping Measures

-Vehicle Dismantling & Maintenance Areas The SWPPP must describe BMPs that prevent or minimize contamination of stormwater runoff from all areas used for vehicle dismantling and maintenance.
-The SWPPP shall document considerations of the following BMPs (or their equivalents): Inspect all incoming vehicles for leaks and take appropriate actions to prevent the release of automobile fluids to the ground; Remove fuel, refrigerants and the battery as soon as possible; Vehicle draining and dismantling activities must be conducted in a bermed area, constructed of concrete or other surfaces that allows equivalent protection to groundwater; The dismantling area should also be covered; Promptly transfer any drained fluids to segregated storage containers that are properly labeled and in good condition (e.g. anti-freeze, gasoline, used oil, transmission fluid, brake fluids, window washer fluid) for reuse or recycling; Drain and collect all fluids to the maximum extent practicable in accordance with best available industry standards from engines, radiators, transmissions, heater core, brake fluid reservoirs, differentials, hoses, fuel tanks, air conditioning units and window washing fluids before crushing or storage over bare ground; When pulling parts from vehicles in the yard, employ a catch sled or tray to recover the majority of fluids which will be released.
+Vehicle Dismantling & Maintenance Areas The SWPPP must describe BMPs that prevent or mimize contamination of stormwater runoff from all areas used for vehicle dismantling and maintenance.
+The SWPPP shall document considerations of the following BMPs (or their equivalents): Inspect all incoming vehicles for leaks and take appropriate actions to prevent the release of automobile fluids to the ground; Remove fuel, refrigerants and the battery as soon as possible; Vehicle draining and dismantling activities must be conducted in a bermed area, constructed of concrete or other surfaces that allows equivalent protection to groundwater; The dismantling area should also be covered; Promptly transfer any drained fluids to segregated storage containers that are properly labeled and in good condition (e.g., anti-freeze, gasoline, used oil, transmission fluid, brake fluids, window washer fluid) for reuse or recycling; Drain and collect all fluids to the maximum extent practicable in accordance with best available industry standards from engines, radiators, transmissions, heater core, brake fluid reservoirs, differentials, hoses, fuel tanks, air conditioning units and window washing fluids before crushing or storage over bare ground; When pulling parts from vehicles in the yard, employ a catch sled or tray to recover the majority of fluids which will be released.
 Place drip pans, large plastic sheets, or canvas under vehicles or equipment during maintenance and dismantling activities.
 Where drip pans are used, care should be taken to prevent accidental spills.
-Properly store batteries for recycling or resale; Store cracked batteries in a non-leaking covered container; Do not pour liquid waste down floor drains, sinks, or outdoor storm drain inlets; Plug floor drains that are connected to the storm or sanitary sewers; Vehicle dismantling activities shall include removal of lead acid batteries, other mercury containing par
+Properly store batteries in a non-leaking covered container; Do not pour liquid waste down floor drains, sinks, or outdoor storm drain inlets; Plug floor drains that are connected to the storm or sanitary sewers; Vehicle dismantling activities shall include removal of lead acid batteries, other lead parts such as tire weights and battery cable ends, mercury switches, other m